The Best Things to Do in Antalya

 As one of the biggest collections of underwater sea life in Turkey, Antalya Aquarium is a family-friendly environment that will educate kids in a fun way.

 Forty separate aquariums separate species, but the highlight is the 131-meter tunnel with the main tank holding tropical reefs, aircraft shipwrecks, and colorful sea creatures that you are unlikely to see again in your lifetime.
-Spectators can watch the underwater feeding time, frequently held throughout the day, while the aquarium also helps couples by arranging romantic proposals packages.
+As one of the first things to do with kids in Antalya, spectators can watch the underwater feeding time, frequently held throughout the day, while the aquarium also helps couples by arranging romantic proposals packages.

 5: Enjoy the Tranquillity of Manavgat Waterfalls